Insular crozier

 Croziers were symbols of office for bishops or abbots.
-Their form is based on the idea of the shepherd as pastor of his flock, and was popular from the early days of Christianity.
+Their form is based on the idea of the shepherd as pastor of his flock and was popular from the early days of Christianity.
 The first known mention of the attribute in relation to Ireland is from 431 CE, and in the context of the conversion of the Irish population to Christianity.
 The first Insular staffs were produced in the 9th and 10th centuries during periods of political and religious upheaval in Ireland, when authority was often seen as needing to be made explicit, including during the Viking invasions.
 A number of examples, such as the Cath Bhuaidh, found in Iona, are known to have been carried into battle against the Vikings as talismans.
-Insular croziers tend to be around 1.2 metres in length, the same size as a large walking stick.
+Insular croziers tend to be around 1.2 meters in length, the same size as a large walking stick.

 Most have an inner wooden core onto which tubular copper alloy (bronze) plates were attached.
-The crooks tend to be highly decorated with elements such as openwork, and animal designs.
+The crooks tend to be highly decorated with elements such as openwork and animal designs.
 As of 2014, fewer than 20 surviving fully intact examples were known, in addition to 60 fragments in various states of completeness.

-The major extant examples include the Clonmacnoise Crozier (believed to be amongst the first examples of Irish metalwork of the medieval period), the Kells Crozier (9th to 11th centuries), St Mel's Crozier (10th and 12th century), the River Laune Crozier (late 10th century), the Lismore Crozier (c.
+The major extant examples include the Clonmacnoise Crozier (thought to be amongst the first examples of Irish metalwork of the medieval period), the Kells Crozier (9th to 11th centuries), St Mel's Crozier (10th and 12th century), the River Laune Crozier (late 10th century), the Lismore Crozier (c.
 1100), and the Scottish Coigreach and St Fillan’s Crozier.
 The majority of surviving Insular croziers are held in the National Museum of Ireland, National Museum of Scotland and the British Museum.